buriburisuri/sugartensor/docker/README.md

 ## Installing and using Docker

 For general information about Docker, see [the Docker site](https://docs.docker.com/installation/).
-If you use GPUs, you'll need [Nvidia-docker](https://github.com/NVIDIA/nvidia-docker) as well
+If you use GPUs, you'll need [Nvidia-docker](https://github.com/NVIDIA/nvidia-docker) as well.

 ## Download SugarTensor docker images